cpl/exodus/docs/README.md

 The server can also run in Docker.
 To do so, first build the Docker image `docker build -t exodus .` and then start it with `docker run -p <YOUR DNS UDP PORT>:5353/udp -it exodus`.

+Another way is to pull it as `docker pull docker.pkg.github.com/cpl/exodus/exodus-server` from the GitHub package manager.

 ### Client

 The Exodus client **needs** the following flags: